Growing up, my mother constantly told me that beauty was useless.

 In elementary school, I had a male teacher tell me that I'd grow up to make many men very miserable.

 When I was in middle school, my brother told me I'd make a good trophy wife.
-I had no idea what that meant.
+At the time I had no idea what that meant.

 During high school, a guy friend told another friend that she had a wide smile, and that it was a good thing, because "that's what guys like."